Today let me show you how to make roasted butternut squash seeds as well as some fun savoury and sweet variations on them.

 The other week I was preparing one of my favourite winter vegetables, the butternut squash, for roasting.
 As I was scooping out the seeds, I got wondering.
 Rather than composting them, could you roast the seeds, as you would do for pumpkin seeds?

 I gave it a go, sprinkling some oil, paprika, and salt on them, and lo and behold, roasted butternut squash seeds.
 They were so tasty, that I wanted to show you how to make them today.
 They make a super tasty savoury snack that’s good for you, and so cheap it’s practically free!

-The seed yield from butternut squash isn’t that high – enough for one person – so it’s not really worth using your oven just to cook the seeds.
-If you’re not roasting your butternut squash then pop the seeds in a sealed container in the fridge and they’ll store until you use the oven (hopefully within 3 days or so!).
+The seed yield from butternut squash isn’t that high.
+It’s about enough for one person.
+Therefore it’s not really worth using your oven just to cook the seeds.
+If you’re not roasting your butternut squash then pop the seeds in a sealed container in the fridge and they’ll store for up to three days until you next use your oven.